 No matter where the seating position, it’s difficult to see the front end of the car thanks to a very deep scuttle.
 Likewise, with the roof up the rear is completely hidden, but fortunately, the optional reversing camera (a £240 extra) and rear parking sensors (wisely fitted as standard) alleviate the problem here somewhat.

 On the Road

-The steering too is light and easy to handle, making maneuvering the car around effortless.
+The steering too is light and easy to handle, making manoeuvring the car around effortless.

-With the roof down the Cascada remains comfortable, even without the use of the optional rear wind break; cruising at motorway speeds, conversation is still easily possible within the cabin, whilst those with big hair will be pleased to know wind effects are minimal.
+With the roof down the Cascada remains comfortable, even without the use of the optional rear windbreak; cruising at motorway speeds, a conversation is still easily possible within the cabin, whilst those with big hair will be pleased to know wind effects are minimal.
 The front scuttle shakes a little when passing over bumpy ground, but it failed to cause any annoyance or problems during use.

 Roof up, the Cascada does a very good job of blocking outside noise, making it easy to forget the roof above is fabric rather than steel.
 The only concern we found with the cars build was with the latch between the roof/windscreen, which was a little squeaky when passing over bumpy roads.

 For the size and specification, the Cascada’s main competition will come from the Audi A5 and BMW 3 Series.
 Looking at the German line-ups, the A5 Cabriolet starts at £35,235 whilst the BMW starts at £39,850 (at the time of writing).
 Comparing this to the Cascada on test, which came in at £32,095, the Vauxhall looks like very good value for money, especially so considering this is the premium model with plenty of equipment.
 If you cut things back, a Cascada SE can be picked up for as little as £26,760, whilst a basic ‘Elite’ model starts at just over £30,000, which is where we’d be inclined to start looking.